denten-books/plain-text/1-chapter.md

 Conversely, to encounter the universal Turing machine as a book, a device for symbolic exchange, means to recover the physical roots of computation.
-When viewed in the context of book history, the universal Turing machine signifies a culmination of several broad, long-term trends that begin with the invention of writing itself.
+When viewed in the context of book history, the universal Turing machine signifies a consummation of several broad, long-term trends that begin with the invention of writing itself.
 The God of the Hebrew Bible etched his commandments into stone (Exodus 34:1).
-Moses initially breaks the tablet, but the word remains immutable.
-The material history of literary computation begins with petrified words that endure forever, and ends with word as an electrical charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001;
+Moses broke the first set of tablets, but the word remained, for a time, immutable.
+The material history of literary computing begins with petrified words that endure forever, and ends with word as an electrical charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001; @bryant_fluid_2002].
-@bryant_fluid_2002].
-The turing machine anticipates

-What happens to words when they are written and read on a machine adapted for universal computation?
-The

-How does this relate to other chapters?

 1. The mechanization of type and the accompanying normalization of language begins with the diffusion of movable type in China and Europe, circa 1040